-You have recently filmed for upcoming feature film The Belly of the Whale, can you tell us anything about it?
+You have recently filmed for upcoming feature film The Belly of the Whale, is there anything you can you tell us about it?

 I filmed The Belly of the Whale in November of last year in Dublin, Ireland.
 I play Joey, a misfit teen who finds himself in some misfortune, he forms an unexpected alliance with Ronald, played by Pat Short, and they devise a plan to rob an arcade.